 I have provided evidence and advice on policies, projects and programmes surrounding diversity in STEM to inquiries and research.

 As well as a track record of radio and TV I have chaired debates and facilitated meetings and workshops on many topics around diversity and innovation.
 Some of the keynote presentations I have recently given are summarised below.

 You’ve gotta shape up.
 From getting PPE that fits to workplace artifacts.
 How to build an inclusive culture

-Go ahead punk, make my day.
+Be the change you want to see.
 How individuals can take responsibility for creating an inclusive culture.

 Talking talent.
 From challenging stereotypes to letting people be themselves.
 A strengths lens may be just what you need to boost your workforce

 How can a strengths-based approach lead to better performance, improve collaboration and trust, and enhance team dynamics?
 This talk is often used to lead into a workshop on High Performing Teams.
 Jan explores common challenges around communication and mindset and strategies to encourage open communication and feedback within your team and the importance of celebrating successes and recognizing the contributions of each team member.

 Whether you are a team leader or a team member, this is for you.
 You will walk away with practical tips and strategies that you can implement immediately to create a strengths-based team that promotes productivity, engagement, and job satisfaction.

 The blockbuster film Hidden Figures blows away the image of (women) mathematicians and coders.
 Suddenly they are clever, sassy and stylish.
 These are people who made a difference against the odds.
 How come so few people have heard of these changemaker mathematicians working at NASA?
 Each of us can play our own part by making small changes each day: start with nodding and saying hello to people.